rmrk-team/evm/docs/RMRK/utils/RMRKEquipRenderUtils.md

 function getParent(address childAddress, uint256 childId) external view returns (address parentAddress, uint256 parentId)
 ```

-Get&#39;s the contract address and ID of the parent of a child token.
+Used to retrieve the contract address and ID of the parent token of the specified child token.

 *Reverts if child token is not owned by an NFT.*